-I'm a Ph.D. student in Computer Science at Cornell, where I'm very fortunate to be advised by Professor Jon Kleinberg.
+I'm a Ph.D. candidate in Computer Science at Cornell, where I'm very fortunate to be advised by Professor Jon Kleinberg.
 My research focuses on algorithms, artificial intelligence, and applications to social good.
-I'm specifically interested in using techniques and insights from these areas to better understand and implement interventions for problems related to socioeconomic inequality.
+I'm specifically interested in using techniques from these areas to better understand and implement interventions for problems related to socioeconomic inequality.
 My work has generously been supported by fellowships and scholarships through Facebook (2017-2019), Google (2016-2017), and the Cornell Graduate School (2015-2016).

 At Cornell, my primary affiliation is with the Theory of Computing group.
 In addition, I'm a member of the Center for the Study of Inequality and the Social Dynamics Laboratory in the Department of Sociology.

 I'm thrilled to have Professors Michael Macy (Cornell Sociology), David Parkes (Harvard CS), and Kilian Weinberger (Cornell CS) on my dissertation committee.
 I've also had the privilege of working with Dr. Jenn Wortman Vaughan, Dr. Shawndra Hill, and Prof. Andy Schwartz as a research intern in the Microsoft Research, New York computational social science group (summer, 2017) and Dr. Nicole Immorlica and Dr. Brendan Lucier as a research intern in the Microsoft Research, New England theory group (summer, 2016).